Description

 , it means that the GameObject

-is the primary object in a networked hierarchy, responsible for managing network synchronization and communication.
+serves as the primary node in a networked hierarchy, which is crucial for network synchronization and ownership management.

 Usage